aoisupersix/Bve5ScenarioEditor/Readme.md

 - Design compliant with original software.
 - Changes to the scenario file are applied when saving.
 - It is possible to edit multiple scenario files at once.
+- You can add file references by dragging and dropping.
 - Parsing errors can be displayed.

 **The [author](https://github.com/aoisupersix) assumes no responsibility for any damage caused by using this software.**